ibm-cloud-docs/BlockStorage/replication.md

 ## Viewing replication history

 Replication history can be viewed in the **Audit Log** on the **Account** tab under **Manage**.
-Both the primary and replica volumes display identical replication history.
+Both the primary and replica volumes display identical replication histories.
 The history includes:

-- Type for replication (failover or failback),
+- the type for replication (failover or failback),
-- When it was started,
+- when it was started,
-- Snapshot that was used for the replication,
+- the snapshot that was used for the replication,
-- Size of the replication,
+- the size of the replication,
-- When it completed.
+- the time when the replication is completed.

 ## Creating a duplicate of a replica